Skip to main content

 Further Reading:

-The best book about Marie Feodorovna is Little Mother of Russia by Corynne Hall, but Marie gets lots of coverage in the admirable work of historian Julia Gelardi, From Splendor to Revolution.
-Marie is a major character in the critically acclaimed television series about Edward VII, Edward the King.
-In it, Marie is portrayed very well by Jane Lapotaire, who captures Marie’s charm and ebullience, as well as her clear-sighted understanding of the troubles that are coming.
+The best book about Maria Feodorovna is Little Mother of Russia by Corynne Hall, but Maria Feodorovna gets lots of coverage in the admirable work of historian Julia Gelardi, From Splendor to Revolution.
+Maria Feodorovna is a major character in the critically acclaimed television series about Edward VII, Edward the King.
+In it, Maria Feodorovna is portrayed very well by Jane Lapotaire (of The Crown) who captures Maria Feodorovna’s charm and ebullience, as well as her clear-sighted understanding of the troubles that are coming.

 Thank you for stopping by and I hope you’ve enjoyed pursuing this article!
 There are plenty more to enjoy — check out the list below!